approov/quickstart-android-kotlin-retrofit/README.md

 This package is actually an open source wrapper layer that allows you to easily use Approov with `Retrofit`.
 This has a further dependency to the closed source [Approov SDK](https://github.com/approov/approov-android-sdk).

-Make sure you do a Gradle sync (by selecting `Sync Now` in the banner at the top of the modified `.gradle` file) after making these changes.

 ## MANIFEST CHANGES
 The following app permissions need to be available in the manifest to use Approov: